spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

 ### Refresh SQL

 Specify filters for the data accelerated from the federated source via arbitrary SQL.
-Only supported for datasets configured with a `full` refreh mode (the default).
+Only supported for datasets configured with a `full` refresh mode (the default).

 Filters will be pushed down to the remote source, and only the requested data will be transferred over the network.